genossen/peoples-permacomputer/results/phase-2.md

 Reasons for reaching this decision are that

-    (a) it is expected that televisions will be possible to salvage in a hypothetical societal collapse; (b) given that the video standard chosen by the project is analogue composite video, this simple form of signal should have some hope of being able to reverse engineered should cultural knowledge around computing significantly degenerate.
+1. it is expected that televisions will be possible to salvage in a hypothetical societal collapse;
+2. given that the video standard chosen by the project is analogue composite video, this simple form of signal should have some hope of being able to reverse engineered should cultural knowledge around computing significantly degenerate.

 The second phase builds on the results of the first.
 The work done in the second phase concluded that it was prohibitively expensive and